 Groundhog Day

-over until you learn something.
+Sometimes things happen over over until you learn something. |

 David and I spent our one day off working like crazy.
 We work a lot this time of year and it's important that we do what we can to keep our domestic life somewhat normal.
 As in laundry, food in the fridge and clean sheets.
 We got a ton of stuff done, and are both off to work again very early in the morning.
 I've been working hard this week and need to take it a bit easier.
 Not physical stuff, but just really long hours and I really should be going home for a while or at least early once in a while.
 I hate taking my progesterone at work - public bathrooms just aren't the place I feel warm and fuzzy in while poking pills up my yahoo.